uragirii/The-Website/README.md

 ### Future Plans

 I'm deciding to name all the alpha versions to spell `KONOHA`, birthplace of Naruto.
 So, in all, all there would be atmost 6 versions.
-Current Version is `v0.3alphaO`.
-Currently website is designed only for Desktop use only.
-Please dont open it on mobile and judge me.
+Current Version is `v0.4alphaN`.
+Website now designed for mobile users also.
+Now, I've to include animations and optimizations.

 After running many tests I've decided to reduce the Image sizes and other things.
 I will keep you posted.